 Soup

-- Heat oil in a large pot or Dutch oven over medium.
-Add onion and cook until starting to soften, about 5 minutes; season with ½ teaspoon each salt and pepper.
-Add tomato paste, garlic, oregano, and cumin; cook 2 minutes, stirring constantly, until a fond forms on the bottom of the pot.
+- Heat 2 tablespoons oil in a large pot or Dutch oven over medium.
+Add 1 diced onion and cook until starting to soften, about 5 minutes; season with ½ teaspoon each salt and pepper.

-- Add carrots and stir to coat.
-Deglaze with 2 cups water, scraping up browned bits.
-Add broth and tomatoes and bring to a boil over high heat, reduce to medium and simmer 5 minutes.
+- Add 3 sliced carrots then deglaze pot with 2 cups water, scraping up browned bits.
+Add 8 cups broth and 1 can diced tomatoes; bring to a boil over high heat then reduce to medium and simmer 5 minutes.

-- Off heat, stir in cilantro and season with salt and pepper to taste.
-Serve with lime wedges.
+- Off heat, stir in ½ cup chopped cilantro and season with salt and pepper to taste.
+Serve with lime wedges and any desired toppings.

 Absolutely amazing.
 So complete and satisfying.
 Explodes with flavor.
 Loved it!